DataDrivenEngineer/Collections/README.md

 ### Currently implemented
 * HashTable - container for storing `key:value` pairs
 * DynamicArray - an array that dynamically changes its size based on number of elements
+* StringAppender - helper to concatenate strings with optimal runtime